ddnexus/fm/try-fm/README.md

 - `Open Selected Items` -> `ctrl-o` is meant to open files and dirs in your desktop and it cannot work because the docker image does not offer a desktop environment
 - `Open New Shell Here` -> `ctrl-n` it may open a new shell in your regular terminal session instead of opening it in the docker session
 - `Switch to FIND View` -> `alt-f` on MacOS is very slow when performed in docker bind mounted paths (i.e. your mounted filesystem)
+- Symbolyc links to absolute paths pointing to your filesystem are broken (your filesystem is mounted in a different container path)

 ## Q&A

-### The alt key does not work in my terminal app.
+### 1. The alt key does not work in my terminal app.
 How can I fix it?

 FM uses the `alt` key as shortcut modifier in many of its menu.
 If you get some weird character printed in the filter area instead of getting the action related to the shortcut, then you need to enable a specific preference in your app.
 Here are a few examples: